Peekaboo Bridge Host

 Normal CLI automation commands prefer the on-demand Peekaboo daemon socket and will auto-start that daemon when it is missing.
 This keeps bursty command sequences warm without probing unrelated host apps.

-Explicit bridge diagnostics can still inspect host sockets in this order:
+Bridge diagnostics inspect sockets in this order:

-- Peekaboo.app (primary host)
+- Peekaboo.app (permission broker)

 - Socket: